 Generally, organic producers try to stay away from using insecticides.
-If pest pressure is bad enough, however, it is important avoid resistance.
+If pest pressure is bad enough, however, it is important to avoid resistance.
 According to Ayanava Majumdar, Extension entomologist with Auburn University, incorporating tank mixes into a grower’s spray program can help deter resistance.

 Majumdar says he understands most organic producers use individual organic products.
-“But, through years of research, we have found out that there are some organic insecticides that are ineffective and if you combine them, then they become more effective,” he explains.
+“But, through years of research, we have found out that there are some organic insecticides that are ineffective, and if you combine them, then they become more effective,” he explains.

 Majumdar has completed many studies on which tank mixes work best.
 One of his studies was done for tomatoes.
 He tried mixing Bacillus thuringiensis products with pyrethrin products.
 “That worked wonderfully on caterpillars, especially when you start out with low populations,” he says.
 According to Majumdar, this mix improved the quality of the crop as well.